plotly/plotly.py/doc/python/ml-roc-pr.md

     version: 3.7.6
   plotly:
-    description: Interpret the results of your classification using Receiver Operating Characteristics (ROC) and Precision-Recall (PR) Curves using Plotly on Python.
+    description: Interpret the results of your classification using Receiver Operating Characteristics (ROC) and Precision-Recall (PR) Curves in Python with Plotly.
     display_as: ai_ml
     language: python
     layout: base